Suing Someone For Defamation?

 Steps to Take

-3. Send a Legal Notice: Before taking the case to court, your lawyer might recommend sending a legal notice to the person who made the defamatory statements.
-This notice will demand that they stop making defamatory remarks, issue a public apology, and possibly pay compensation for any damages caused.
-Often, this step can resolve the matter without going to court.
+Before taking the case to court, your lawyer may recommend issuing a legal demand to the publisher of the defamatory statements demanding them to retract the defamatory statements, stop publishing defamatory statements, issue a public apology, and possibly pay compensation for any damages caused.
+There is a possibility that the dispute can be resolved at this stage.

 What to Expect in Court